Turning stand visits into sales is no mystery for Jeannette La

 We exhibit to generate sales, to promote new games and new brand licence opportunities.
-Our clients are decision makers within regulated markets that are looking for video lottery terminals and virtual sports gaming equipment.
+Our clients are decision-makers within regulated markets that are looking for video lottery terminals and virtual sports gaming equipment.

 Can you highlight other forms of marketing that your business uses?

 Apart from our trade show spend, we invest in digital.
-Things like bespoke videos and sales presentations are important for us.
+Things like bespoke videos and sales presentations are essential for us.
 We produce webinars.
 We tend not to do much trade press advertising at the moment.

 What process do you go through when deciding on where to exhibit?